Sayansheykhi/HW3/README.md

 # HW3 Automated Testing & Documentation

-This repository contains my HW3 assignment submission for [Course Name].
+This repository contains my HW3 assignment submission for CSE 360.
 The project demonstrates automated testing of methods from our TP2 submission along with professional Javadoc documentation.

 ## Overview